hamlett-neil-ur/BizStratTopicAnalysis/README.md

 <img width="600" align = "right" src="./graphics/201011 NLP-ML UseCaseDiagram.png" alt="2020 INFORMS Ann'l Meeting">

 The use-case view to the right depicts the functional context within which the combined NLP-ML approach might be employed.
 The work here demonstrates activities ⓵, ⓶, and ⓷.
 Activity ⓵ employs the combined NLP-ML approach described below.
 The result is a statistically-derived characterization of the corpus and its included documents.
+These characteristics are immutable properties of the corpus and its documents.
 An actor referred to here as "Corpus Manager" accomplishes this function using a technology component labeled as "Document topic-classification model".

 Activities ⓶ and ⓷ are researcher-centric.
+The researcher begins with one or more documents of interest in activity ⓶.
+Activity ⓷ invokes the model to identify documents similar to those of interest.
+These activities achieve the desired effect.
+Thematically similar documents are identified using all the full text of each.

+Activities ⓸ and ⓹ are realized in follow-on work.
+These activities incorporate researcher beliefs about the appropriateness of thematic associations estimated by the model.
+This involves nonlinear modeling employing the immutable attributes computed in activity ⓵,